 This means that the biggest short-term effect of Brexit (i.e. the falling pound) has already helped the people supplying 85% of the money spent on productions in the UK.
 This will hopefully lead to an increasing number of productions reaching our shores, meaning more people will be employed, possibly driving up wages and growing the size of the UK film economy.

 Obviously, there is a concern here that this would mean that our industry would be much more vulnerable to currency shifts, something which is completely out of our control.
-Ironically, if Brexit proves to be a boon for the whole UK economy then we would find that this currency advantage slips away.
+Ironically, if Brexit proves to be a boom for the whole UK economy then we would find that this currency advantage slips away.
 In short, the UK film industry is the Dorian Gray of the UK!

 Further reading: How much of the UK film economy comes from abroad?